-2.2 Recording in physical court for the purpose of a subsequent news broadcast must be undertaken by only one media party.
+2.2 Recording in the court must be undertaken by only one media party.
 The broadcast material must be shared among the other media parties wishing to broadcast on their respective platforms.
 The recording of sentencing must be pooled in an accessible way with all media organisations who wish to receive it immediately after proceedings conclude.
 The media party must put in place suitable arrangements to ensure that those wishing to avail themselves of this facility are able to do so and advise them accordingly.